Spiced Blueberry Pie

 - Scatter the cubes of butter over the surface of the flour in the food processor and pulse 15 to 25 times until the mixture resembles cornmeal with pieces of butter no larger than a pea.
 Alternatively, cut the butter into the flour using a pastry cutter, a fork, or your fingertips but do not overwork.

-- Wrap in plastic and refrigerate for at least 30 minutes or up to 4 days (or freeze for up to 3 months; defrost in the fridge overnight before using).
+- Wrap each disc tightly in plastic wrap and refrigerate for at least 2 hours and up to 5 days before using in a pie recipe. (or freeze for up to 3 months; defrost in the fridge overnight before using).

 - When ready to use remove the dough disk from fridge, sprinkle your clean working surface and rolling pin with flour.

-- Unwrap the dough and lay it on top of the flour.
+- Unwrap the dough and lay it on top of the lightly floured surface.
 Working from the middle of the dough outwards, roll the dough into a circle approx 12 inches in diameter (a few inches larger than your pie pan).
-Be careful to work the dough as little as possible.
-If the dough cracks when you first start rolling, let it stand for one minute to warm slightly before rolling again.
-Use more flour if the dough starts to stick.
-Use a pastry scraper to lift the pastry from the work surface and make sure it’s not sticking.

 - Lay your rolling pin on one edge of the pie crust and begin gently rolling the pie crust over the rolling pin with the help of dough scraper if needed.